 - Domestic support obligations, such as child support or alimony

-- Out of state judgments
+- Out of state judgments in certain circumstances

 Legal procedures require notice before the garnishment is entered.

-Bankruptcy stops all garnishment immediately.
+Bankruptcy stops all garnishment immediately in most cases.

 Your Next Step to Debt Relief